 Sure, you still have that cheap keyboard that came with the computer.
 But is it worth getting arthritis for?
 After all, we are increasingly spending most of our lives glued to our computer screens.
 I think not.

-Types of computer keyboard on the market today comprise the original wired keyboard and the Wireless keyboards.
+Types of computer keyboards on the market today comprise the original wired keyboard and the Wireless keyboards.
 The latter do away with the wires and come in two flavors: Bluetooth and RF (WiFi).
 Both types come with their pros and cons as we are about to find out.

 Wireless Keyboard vs Wired USB Keyboard

-These two types of computer keyboard actually go neck and neck when pitted against each other.
+These two types of computer keyboards actually go neck and neck when pitted against each other.
 Each has its own unique attributes which endear users.
 Wired USB keyboards are everywhere, so much so that we don’t give them much thought.
 We just use them by default, the same way we use 5400 RPM hard drives that ship with our computers as it’s what’s there already.
-Below are some the reasons they differ:
+Below are some of the reasons they differ:

 Clutter/Mobility [1-0]: The most obvious relief you get once you cut the umbilical cord attaching your wired keyboard to your computer is a clutter-free workspace.
 Say bye-bye to entanglements exacerbated by even more wires for those who also own wired mice.
 An added bonus is the extra reach a wireless keyboard has on its wired cousin.
-The mobility means that you don’t always have to be within striking distance of your PC to get any work done.
+Mobility means that you don’t always have to be within striking distance of your PC to get any work done.

 USB ports [2-0]: Save the case of built-in keyboards on laptops, a wired keyboard decommissions at least one USB port at all times.
 The addition of a wired mouse will take that two USB ports gone before you even get started.
 This doesn’t leave much room for plugging in other peripherals you might require in your line of work.
 A wireless Bluetooth keyboard wallops its wireless RF cousin along with the wired USB variant hands down.

-Lag/Latency [3-1]: You’ll soon get acquainted with by words such as lag and latency if you frequent gamer forums.
+Lag/Latency [3-1]: You’ll soon get acquainted with by-words such as lag and latency if you frequent gamer forums.
 These two are a big deal where split-second reactions are a matter of life and death (or one of many lives).
 In this round, we’ll call a tie with the wired USB keyboard.
 Cheaper wireless keyboards are often not up to scratch when it comes to latency and lag.
 Many commentators in forums though are often feeding on old expired info-dumps, but sorry to break it to you, the new-age wireless keyboards, for the most part, have no noticeable lag, as far as we can tell.
 Technology has come a long way and this is one aspect it has shone a glorious light.
 For this reason, each gets a point.
 Hurrah!

 Interference [3-2]: Most wireless RF keyboards use a radio frequency of 2.4GHz same as wireless mice and other various devices.
 At some point, there’s bound to be some interference.
 The same thing applies to Bluetooth keyboards.
 While a rarity, it can’t be ignored when it does happen.
 A wired keyboard faces no such limitation.
 This once-in-a-blue-moon interference shouldn’t be an issue for regular wireless keyboard users.
 But to a gamer, that’s second after second of eternal agony.